 Show me the money

 How important are these missing features?
-We find the answer in the next chart which indicates that project managers are willing to pay for software that helps them get the job done: 91% are willing to spend more for apps that include the missing features they need, and 15% would even spend 30% or more than they are currently paying.
+We find the answer in the next chart, which indicates that project managers are willing to pay for software that helps them get the job done— 91% are willing to spend more for apps that include the missing features they need, and 15% would even spend 30% or more than they are currently paying.

-To make an idea of how much money are we talking about, let’s have a look at the annual budget for project management software that these businesses have.
+To make an idea of how much money we are talking about, let’s have a look at the annual budget for project management software that these businesses have.

 These findings might imply that while consumers don’t tend to see a distinct brand-based value, they do see value in software products’ distinct feature offerings – regardless of brand.
-It is also an opportunity for vendors who sell to small/medium businesses, to create products with different levels of features that are built for different users and different company sizes.
-Meanwhile project management software buyers can have products that scale alongside the needs of their business.
+It is also an opportunity for vendors who sell to small/medium businesses to create products with different levels of features that are built for different users and different company sizes.
+Meanwhile, project management software buyers can have products that scale alongside the needs of their business.

-This led to the last question where respondents were asked how likely are they to switch their project management software in the next year.
+This led to the last question, where respondents were asked how likely are they to switch their project management software in the next year.

-For more details about this study, methodology and demographics, please take a look at the full report.
+For more details about this study, methodology, and demographics, please take a look at the full report.